alexanderbazhenoff/jenkins-universal-ansible-wrapper/README.md

 ## About

-Jenkins Universal Wrapper Pipeline allows you to create multistage pipelines by describing actions in a stages in yaml files.
+Jenkins Universal Wrapper Pipeline allows you to create multistage pipelines by describing actions in a stages, specifying them inside yaml file.
 You don't need Groovy programming language knowledge, even declarative Jenkins pipeline style.
 Just create a configuration file and describe all stages and actions should be done.
 The syntax and structure of the configs is in many ways reminds of the GitLab, GitHub or Travis CI.
 It's very similar writing stages, actions then action description what each of them should do.

 ## Main features